Nanny Taxes & Payroll in in Washington, D.C.

 Final Pay

-A household employee who is discharged or who resigns or quits must be paid by the next working day following the termination.
+A household employee who is discharged, resigns, or quits must be paid by the next working day following the termination.

 Helpful Links for Nanny Taxes in Washington, D.C.